 The internet provides children and young people with access to a wide range of content, some of which is potentially harmful.
-Extremists use the internet, including social media, to share their messages.
+Extremists use the internet, including social media, to share their messages, including through the use of fake news.
 The filtering systems used at our schools block inappropriate content, including extremist content.
 The UK Safer Internet Centre (UKSIC) has worked with the Home Office to create a tool to help schools test whether they are covered by the CTIRU (Counter Terrorism Internet Referral Unit) 'filter list'.
 It also checks whether schools are covered by the Internet Watch Foundation (IWF) URL list, which contains links to online child sexual exploitation content.
 This is used by the school.

-Where staff, pupils or visitors find unblocked extremist content they must report it immediately to a senior member of staff following the school's cause for concern procedures.
+Where staff, pupils or visitors find unblocked extremist content they must report it immediately to a senior member of staff following the school's procedures.

-The Online-Safety policy refers to preventing radicalisation and related extremist content.
+The Online-Safety policy provides further detail on the prevention of radicalisation and related extremist content.